-Engineered wood flooring is not recommended over lightweight concrete subfloors.
-To test for lightweight or acoustical concrete, scrape a coin or key across the surface of the sub-floor.
-If the surface powders easily or has a dry density of I00 pounds or less per cubic foot, the engineered flooring should not be installed.
+Lightweight Concrete: Engineered wood flooring is not recommended for glue down installation over lightweight concrete subfloors.
+To test for lightweight or acoustical concrete, scrape a coin or key across the surface of the subfloor.
+If the surface powders easily or has a dry density of IOO pounds or less per cubic foot, the engineered flooring should not be installed using the glue down method.
+Product can be installed using floating installation method.